gultekinmg/myMusicStudio/README.md

 web desktop for instrument frames most forked and extended at branches to demonstrate music theory in all bases.

 ## gathering all branches, may take a awhile to avoid daily updates.

+I Try coding all in pure javascript for offline process. but iframe cors policy force me use a location. perhaps users may need to use a small local preventer such as mongo.